matn7/Google-Platform-Notes/gcp/GCPComputeEngine.md

 - More IOPS, lower latency, higher throughput than persistent disk.
 - 375-GB disk up to eight, total of 3 TB.
 - Data survives a reset, but not a VM stop or terminate.
-- VM-specific: cannot be reattached to a different VM.
+- VM-specific: Cannot be reattached to a different VM.

 **Summary of disk options**